Who was Edward Bach?

 I don't have a scientific answer to this question, also because it's outside my job, I'm not a biologist, chemist, physicist or even a scientist, so I'll limit myself to what I've observed about myself, about people I treated, but especially about children and animals.

-It's amazing how both of them are so sensitive to flower therapies.
-Why is that?
-I've given myself the answer!
-And why is it because they have no filters.
 They don't think :"it's just water, so they won't do anything to me"... no, they don't, because most of the time they don't even know we're giving it to them.
-However, they work.

 The other interesting thing is that the flowers have no side effects, so you don't take any risk.